Child Support Attorney in Nashville, Tennessee

 it’s a very um formulaic exercise

 Nashville, TN family law attorney Anne Hamer talks about how child support is determined in a divorce case.
-When discussing child support, Anne explains that it is determined based on the monthly financial needs of raising a child.
-The state employs a formula that combines both parents’ incomes to calculate this amount, adjusting for each parent’s financial contribution and considering expenses such as childcare, insurance, and education, including special needs education.
+She points out that child support is essentially calculated based on the monthly cost of raising a child.
+The state determines this amount by combining both parents’ incomes and applying a standardized formula.
+This formula, or algorithm, adjusts according to the relative earnings of each parent and can be updated annually.

 More Videos From This Lawyer